-Between the 9th and 17th, directors, actors and the industry's most important names will descend upon the Andalusian capital to celebrate all things movies.
-There's over 400 screenings of more than 200 movies, plus the chance for aspiring Spielbergs to pick the brains of the people who make it all happen – Q&A sessions and workships run throughout the event.
+November welcomes the Seville European Film Festival, a huge celebration of the best of European cinema.
+Between November 4 and 12, directors, actors and the industry's most important names will descend upon the Andalusian capital to celebrate all things movies.
+There's hundreds of screenings of more than 200 movies, plus the chance for aspiring Spielbergs to pick the brains of the people who make it all happen – Q&A sessions and workshops run throughout the event.

 It's a big draw for film fans, but there are many more pages to this city’s script.
 Besides the pictures, Seville’s unique architecture alone makes it worth a visit.
 With a mix of Islamic, Roman and Jewish influences, Seville is quite unlike other big Spanish cities.
-The calm beauty of Parque de María Luisa and grand architecture of the Alcázar are both musts.
+The calm beauty of Parque de María Luisa and grand architecture of the Alcázar are both must-sees.

 It’s the heart of the Brazilian summer, the Copacabana is jumping and the caipirinhas – Brazil’s national cocktail – are flowing.
 With colourful cities such as Rio de Janeiro and Salvador providing the party and more beaches than you can count to recover on, you’ll have plenty to keep you busy, night and day.